Sustainable Travel – discover the world in an eco-conscious way!

 If you need more inspiration, check out the ranking of the nonprofit organization Ethic Traveler.
 Once a year, they assess destinations according to environmental standards, social welfare and compliance with local human rights.

-The world’s ten best ethical destinations in 2020:
+The world’s ten best ethical destinations in 2021 (in alphabetical order):